DARIAH-TDA/DARIAH-TDA.github.io/_posts/2017-12-20-CfP-Workshop-on.Embeddings.markdown

 **Mimno,David**(2012): „Computational Historiography: Data Mining in a Century ofClassics Journals“, in *ACM Journal of Computing in Cultural Heritage*5.

-**Schoech,Christof**(2017):„Topic Modeling Genre: An Exploration of French Classical andEnlightenment Drama“, *DigitalHumanities Quarterly* 11, s.p.
+**Schoech,Christof**(2017): „Topic Modeling Genre: An Exploration of French Classical andEnlightenment Drama“, *DigitalHumanities Quarterly* 11, s.p.